D.C.-area forecast: Very cold with brutal wind chills today through tonight

 A daily assessment of the potential for at least 1 inch of snow in the next week, on a 0-10 scale.

 1/10: We’ll see a bit of a pattern reset behind the big coastal storm.
 Nothing screaming snow at the moment.
-Then again, it’s midwinter so we’ll keep watching.
+Then again, it’s midwinter, so we’ll keep watching.